Locally mediated entanglement in linearised quantum gravity

-Here we argue that these claims respectively either understate or overstate the implications of the experiment.
-The confusion stems from the fact that the effect has been computed within the approximation of an instantaneous interaction---in other words, since the experiment is in the Newtonian regime, gravity can be described without the need of a dynamical field.
-This is sufficient for estimating the final state of the masses, but obfuscates the core of the argument: locality of interactions.
-A firm grasp of the role of locality is critical to deduce that entanglement is mediated by a field that cannot be classical.
+However, the implications of GIE detection are being debated even when assuming linearised quantum gravity.
+In this context, some claims have been made that the experiment does not detect a quantum property of the gravitational field \cite{anastopoulos2018comment,anastopoulos2021gravitational}.
+The disagreement partially stems from the fact that the effect has generally been computed within the approximation of an instantaneous interaction.
+Indeed, since the imagined experiment involves masses with non--relativistic motion placed close to each other, in this regime gravity can effectively be described without the need of a dynamical field.
+But this approach hides a core ingredient of the theory: relativistic locality.
+There is strong independent experimental evidence that the gravitational interaction is not instantaneous.

-To clarify the role of locality, it is better to have a manifestly local first--principles derivation of the effect.
-A tool to do so is the path--integral formalism, which keeps the symmetries explicit.
-Starting from two established paradigms of physics---general relativity and quantum field theory---we show here that the quantum phases responsible for gravity mediated entanglement production are on--shell actions (cf.~Eq.~\eqref{eq:phases}), which we compute below (cf.~Eq.~\eqref{eq:SosGravity}).
-This provides an explicitly Lorentz invariant, hence local, and gauge invariant description of GIE.
+We provide a derivation of the effect within linearised quantum gravity, using the path--integral formalism, which keeps the symmetries explicit.
+In particular, spacetime locality is kept manifest.
+Starting from two established paradigms of physics\footnote{ Some investigations of the black hole information paradox hypothesize that the ultraviolet sector of quantum gravity may have important low-energy implications, including generating long-distance entanglement - see e.g. \cite{berglund2022infrared} and references therein.
+We doubt this possibility is relevant for the phenomenon at hand, but we do not address this question further. }---general relativity and quantum field theory---we show here that the quantum phases responsible for gravity mediated entanglement production are on--shell actions (cf.~Eq.~\eqref{eq:phases}), which we compute below (cf.~Eq.~\eqref{eq:SosGravity}).
+This provides an explicitly Lorentz invariant, hence spacetime local, and gauge invariant description of GIE.
 This is our main result.

-The framework is also applicable to arbitrary non--stationary relativistic particle trajectories, and to an arbitrary number of particles with different masses.\footnote{For, example, it could be applied to the protocol in \cite{mari2016experiments} and re-analysed in \cite{belenchia2018quantum,danielson2021gravitationally}.} Crucially, it shows that two quantum masses that start off in a product state begin to get entangled due to their gravitational interaction only \emph{after a light crossing time has elapsed}.
+In our analysis, GIE turns out to be due to the fact that the overall path integral reduces to a finite sum, in each term of which the functional integral can be estimated by a `semiclassical' saddle point approximation.
+In other words, in this formalism the effect is due to a genuinely quantum feature of the gravitational field: the possibility to be in a quantum superposition of distinct semiclassical configurations.